07, Mar 2018 | Mansi Mehta

 Then that little man in black there, he says women can’t have as much rights as men, ’cause Christ wasn’t a woman!
 Where did your Christ come from?
 Where did your Christ come from?
 From God and a woman!
 Man had nothing to do with Him.

-Other writers and scholars, including women like Audre Lorde and bell hooks, have also discussed the intersection of race, gender, and sexuality.
+Other writers and scholars, including Black women like Audre Lorde and bell hooks, have also discussed the intersection of race, gender, and sexuality.
 “In every generation and in every intellectual sphere and in every political moment, there have been African American women who have articulated the need to think and talk about race through a lens that looks at gender, or think and talk about feminism through a lens that looks at race,” Crenshaw stressed to the New Statesman.

 Here’s a quick primer on intersectionality: